gdmoney/knowledge/README.md

 ### Parkinson's Law
-The adage that "work expands so as to fill the time available for its completion".
+The adage that *"work expands so as to fill the time available for its completion"*.

 ### Hype Cycle